sunnybala/portfolio/index.md

 [AlgoBlues - Markov Chain Music](pages/algoblues)

 I had recently learned about markov chains in my probability coursework and looked at applying it to generate blues improvisations over chord structures.
-By reading in a few pages of source material, I was able to build a transition matrix between notes and durations that was appropriate for the key signature.
+By reading in several pages of source material, I was able to build a transition matrix between notes and durations that was appropriate for the key signature.
 The end result was a piano melody that noodled around while drawing some common themes from the original source.

 <img src="images/algoblues.png?raw=true"/>